 To join us go to kccny.com.

-This site is the informational site for the Kayak and Canoe Club of New York.
+This site is the informational blog, paid event registration and e-commerce website for the Kayak and Canoe Club of New York.
 Go to KCCNY.com for trips, official policies and administration as well as resources such as our river release schedule and gauges.